PennyLaneAI/pennylane/README.md

 ## Tutorials and demonstrations

-Take a deeper dive into quantum machine learning by exploring cutting-edge algorithms using PennyLane and near-term quantum hardware on our [demonstrations page](https://pennylane.ai/qml/demonstrations.html).
+Take a deeper dive into quantum machine learning by exploring cutting-edge algorithms on our [demonstrations page](https://pennylane.ai/qml/demonstrations.html).

 <a href="https://pennylane.ai/qml/demonstations.html">